Honeyguide: Profile and Information

 But just like anything else, the honeyguide, in one of the few mutualistic relationships between humans and a wild, free-range animal, has some redeeming attributes, including one that helps people in particular.

-Honeyguides eat wax—one of a handful of birds that can ingest it.
+Honeyguides eat wax—one of many birds that can ingest it.
 The first written account of this unusual feeding activity dates back to 1588 when a Portuguese missionary in Mozambique found a honeyguide nibbling on his candlesticks.

 But beehives are often notoriously difficult to access—they are often installed in hard-to-reach tree cavities, and the bees themselves sting and swarm.
 So the honeyguide needs a little help: a smart, fearless partner.